Rats in Singapore: 2 can become 2 million in 2 years if there is no intervention

 Adding to the concern, veterinarians reported in January a surge in cases of leptospirosis, a bacterial infection primarily spread through the urine of rodents, which can affect both animals and humans.

-In humans, a leptospirosis infection can result in symptoms ranging from a high fever and muscle pain in mild cases to bleeding in the lungs and meningitis in more severe ones.
+In humans, a leptospirosis infection can result in symptoms ranging from high fever and muscle pain in mild cases to bleeding in the lungs and meningitis in more severe ones.

-Residents of Hougang have also complained of a persistent rat infestation, enduring for five years repeated damage to their car engine wires at a carpark in Hougang Avenue 8.
+Residents of Hougang have also complained of a persistent rat infestation, with some having endured repeated damage to their car engine wires at a carpark in Hougang Avenue 8.

 The three most prevalent types of rats in Singapore are the Norway rat (Rattus norvegicus), roof rat (Rattus rattus) and house mouse (Mus musculus).